magnolia74/3110dump/README.md

+This is the code used for 3110 class including provided documents.

+Some of the requirements may change in the future, but some remain the same.

 DISCLAIMER!!
 Use the code at your own risk, I would recommend copy my own and turn it in your way.
 For this part, you do not run the code unless you want to edit or do guesswork.